“Case studies build trust? Hmm, why bother, I’ve got loads of testimonials?”

 Why should you use case studies?

-A business which tells a story about how what they do solves problems with real, actionable results
+A business that tells a story about how what they do solves problems with real, actionable results

 Who are case studies for?